mets/METS-board/web documents/metsoverview.md

 `<fileSec>` section that correspond to the portion in the hierarchy represented by the current `<div>`.

-The following provides an example of an extremely simple structural map:
+The following provides an example of an extremely simple structural map within a structural section:

 ```xml
 <structMap TYPE="logical">